 Frequently Asked Questions

 - Where do I call for sign maintenance (other than street name signs) outside the city limits?
-Contact the North Carolina Department of Transportation at 910.341.0300 or visit their local website.
+Contact the North Carolina Department of Transportation at 910.341.2200 or visit the local NCDOT website.